abhishekk2614-jpg/-Croma-Inspired-Smartphone-Sales-Dashboard-Power-BI/README.md

 ⚠️ Disclaimer

-This is a portfolio/practice project built using sample data for learning and demonstration purposes only.
+This is a practice project built using sample data for learning and demonstration purposes only.
 It is inspired by a Croma-style retail environment, but does not use actual Croma sales data and is not affiliated with or endorsed by Croma.

 🎯 Project Goal